 Museum of the African Diaspora: Afropolitan Ball 2024 - October 5, 2024

-MoAD’s Afropolitan Ball is the party of the year in San Francisco.
+MoAD’s Afropolitan Ball is the party of the year in San Francisco!
 This year it was also the culmination of NEXUS, San Francisco Bay Area Black Art Week, the brainchild of MoAD’s CEO, Monetta White.
-During the Ball, I had the privilege to speak about the global significance of Black culture and MoAD’s impact on Black Artists’s careers - especially mine.
+Thank you, MOAD, for inviting me to speak about the global significance of Black culture and MoAD’s impact on Black Artists’s careers - especially mine.

 Nexus: San Francisco Bay Area Black Art Week - October 1–6, 2024